Liveness and Latency of Byzantine State-Machine Replication (Extended Version): Related Work and Discussion

 BFT-SMaRt~\cite{bftsmart,bftsmart-thesis} built on the ideas of~\cite{cachin-book} to propose an abstraction of {\em validated and provable (VP) consensus}, which allows its clients to control leader changes.
 Although the overall BFT-SMaRt protocol appears to be correct, its liveness proof sketch suffers from issues with rigor similar to those of~\cite{cachin-book}.
 In particular, the conditions on how to change the leader in VP-Consensus to ensure its liveness were underspecified (again, see~\tr{\ref {sec:bug}}{\nbug}).

-\paragraph{Emulating synchrony.} Alternative abstractions avoid dependency on the specifics of a failure model by simulating synchrony~\cite{Gaf98,heardof,KS06,heardof-bft}.
+\myparagraph{Emulating synchrony.} Alternative abstractions avoid dependency on the specifics of a failure model by simulating synchrony~\cite{Gaf98,heardof,KS06,heardof-bft}.
 The first such abstraction is due to Awerbuch~\cite{Awe85} who proposed a family of synchronizer algorithms emulating a round-based synchronous system of top of an asynchronous network with reliable communication and processes.
 The first such emulation in a failure-prone partially synchronous system was introduced in the DLS paper~\cite{dls}.
 It relied on an expensive clock synchronization protocol, which interleaved its messages with every step of a high-level consensus algorithm implemented on top of it.
-Later work has proposed more practical solutions, which reduce the synchronization frequency by relying on either timers~\cite{cezara} or synchronized hardware clocks~\cite{ADDNR19,indulgent1,indulgent2} (the latter can be obtained using one of the existing fault-tolerant clock synchronization algorithms~\cite{SWL86,DHSS95}).
+Later work proposed more practical solutions, which reduce the synchronization frequency by relying on either timers~\cite{cezara} or synchronized hardware clocks~\cite{ADDNR19,indulgent1,indulgent2} (the latter can be obtained using one of the existing fault-tolerant clock synchronization algorithms~\cite{SWL86,DHSS95}).
 However, the DLS model emulates communication-closed rounds, i.e., eventually, a process in a round $r$ receives {\em all} messages sent by correct processes in $r$.
-This property is needlessly strong for Byzantine consensus or SMR, since protocols such as PBFT can make progress in a given view if they receive messages from {\em any quorum}.
+This property rules out {\em optimistically responsive}~\cite{optimistic-responsiveness,hotstuff} protocols such as PBFT, which can make progress as soon as they receive messages from {\em any quorum}.